salah-jr/My-blog-articles/ckuh1r8n807as8ws13i2mfehf.md

 *Here is the thrown exception:*
 ![scrnli_10_7_2021_12-31-07 AM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1633560016172/2zfZbVfJc.png)

-There is an amazing package called  [Laravel-query-detector](https://github.com/beyondcode/laravel-query-detector) , It does the same thing too, But by alerting the user with the N+1 problem instead of thrown an exception.
+There is an amazing package called  [Laravel-query-detector](https://github.com/beyondcode/laravel-query-detector), It does the same thing too, But by alerting the user with the N+1 problem instead of throwing an exception.

 ## Lazy-eager loading